netauth/netauth.org/content/ecosystem/netauth/_index.md

 to ensure this security.
 While TLS is a must for a production setup, it can be annoying to deal with while doing a local demo or otherwise just trying out NetAuth.
-If you want to turn off TLS and understand the risks that are associated with this the `-PWN_ME` flag can be used to disable TLS.
+If you want to turn off TLS and understand the risks that are associated with this the `-tls.PWN_ME` flag can be used to disable TLS.

 This flag is no joke, you will be sending passwords in the clear.
 Anyone on your network with the knowhow to do so can sniff these